Johnson County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-You have only 15 days from the date of your DUI arrest to request an Administrative License Revocation (ALR) hearing.
-This is a hard deadline.
-Missing it results in an automatic suspension of your driver's license.
-Don't delay!
+You have only 15 days from the date of your DUI arrest to request an ALR hearing.
+This hearing is your opportunity to challenge the potential suspension of your driver's license.
+Missing this deadline results in an automatic license suspension.

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your Texas driver's license will be automatically suspended.
-There is very little recourse if you miss this deadline.
+• What Happens If You Miss the Deadline: If your request is not received within 15 days, your license will be automatically suspended.
+There are very limited exceptions to this rule, so act quickly.

 Automatic License Suspension